Meandering the world, one whisky at a time

 Benriach the smoky twelve whisky header

-My previous post featuring Benriach was looking at The Twelve whisky.
+My previous post featuring Benriach was looking at the Benraich The Twelve whisky.
 Today I explore further and look at the Benriach The Smoky Twelve single malt Scotch whisky.
 I got to taste both these drams as part of a Benriach tasting in June.

 One of the things I enjoy about Benriach whisky is the links with South Africa.
 John Duff travelled through South Africa before he opened Benriach in Scotland.